cryptorats23/developers/docs/api/peers.md

-# AirSwap API
+# Peer API

-## Concepts {docsify-ignore}

 The main entrypoint to the AirSwap network is a WebSocket interface that allows peers to communicate using a JSON RPC and a set of methods defined by the Swap protocol: getQuote, getMaxQuote, getOrder.

 !> These examples ignore WebSocket authentication and JSON RPC request / response formatting.
 These concepts are abstracted away by our client libraries and won't be needed by most developers.
-For more information, including the exact message specification, see: Advanced.
+For more information, including the exact message specification, see: [Websocket](advanced/websocket.md).

 !> In the following examples, `makerAmount` and `takerAmount` are Wei values, meaning they take ERC20 decimals into account.
 You can find a full list of indexed token metadata for: [Mainnet](https://token-metadata.airswap.io/tokens) or [Rinkeby](https://token-metadata.airswap.io/rinkebyTokens).